PedroCotovio/nclustgen/docs/source/getting-started/generating_data.rst

 Graphs
 ------

-The generator's :meth:`nclustgen.Generator.Generator.to_graph` method allows for either a bipartite or tripartite graph to be generated, depending on the datasets dimension.
+The :meth:`nclustgen.Generator.Generator.to_graph` method allows for either a bipartite or tripartite graph to be generated, depending on the datasets dimension.

 The datasets shape will be transformed in the following way: